jmoral4/AITestbed/README.md

 ## KNOWN ISSUES AND WORKAROUNDS
 There is a bug where the concurrent terminals will clip long responses due to some combination of terminal buffer and py/c buffering.
-*  There response is not LOST.
+*  *There response is not LOST*.
 Those responses are stored in the /responses/ output and can be fully read.
 If you get an incomplete response on a large request (like refactoring) please look in the /responses/ directory. -- I am working on a patch that hopefully works with Windows Terminal as well as classic command terminal.

 ## Screenshot
 ![image](https://github.com/user-attachments/assets/bb30ee12-8925-4637-a684-7e0bd295b9fc)